setavenger/blindbitd/docs/blindbit-cli_getscanonlydata.md

-## blindbit-cli overview
+## blindbit-cli getscanonlydata

-Get an overview over your wallet

-### Synopsis

-Displays the status of the daemon, the height to which the daemon is synced, the chain on which the daemon is running, the current balance, and the first 5 addresses.
+Shows the scan secret key and the spend public key which can then be passed to a scan only daemon.

 ```
-blindbit-cli overview [flags]
+blindbit-cli getscanonlydata [flags]
 ```

 ### Options

 ```
-  -h, --help   help for overview
+  -h, --help   help for getscanonlydata
 ```

 ### Options inherited from parent commands